 Stream content from your smartphone or Fire tablet

-Don’t think Chromecast is the only streamer out there that can beam content from your phone to an HDTV.
+Don’t think Chromecast or Apple TV are the only streamers out there that can beam content from your phone to an HDTV.
 Both Fire TV devices support Miracast, letting users share personal media on their smartphone across multiple screens.
 Connect your Android phone or Fire tablet to the same Wi-Fi network as your Fire TV, then go to Settings > Display and Sounds > Enable Display Mirroring.
 Hold down the Home button, select Mirroring, and connect the compatible device.

 ... or from your computer